 Can commit to daily radiation treatments over a period of a few weeks

-Preserves your breast, including its appearance and sensations
+Preserves your breast, including appearance and sensations

-An easier and shorter recovery time
+Less invasive, which often means an easier and shorter recovery time

 Usually, a one-day procedure that lets you return home following surgery